DeanoC/ue5-websocket-playerinfo/tracking/migration-tracking.md

 - Fixed TypeScript error TS2352 in playerStatsSlice.test.ts by updating the test object to include all required properties of the PlayerStats interface, resolving the error "Conversion of type '{ health: number; customStat1: string; customStat2: number; }' to type 'PlayerStats' may be a mistake because neither type sufficiently overlaps with the other."
 - Fixed TypeScript error TS2345 in redux-react.test.tsx by adding all required properties of the PlayerStats interface to the test object, resolving the error "Argument of type '{ health: number; mana: number; customStat: string; }' is not assignable to parameter of type 'PlayerStats'."
 - Removed unused RootState import from test-utils.tsx to resolve TypeScript warning TS6133: 'RootState' is declared but its value is never read.
+- Fixed issue with electron:dev script producing a white background by modifying the script to use vite build --mode development instead of just vite build, ensuring the React app is built in development mode with proper source maps and debugging information.

 ### Next Steps
 All phases of the migration plan have been completed.
 The application has been successfully migrated from direct DOM manipulation to a React-based UI with Redux for state management.
 The next steps could include: